pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## BEST PRACTICES

 - usage of feature toggle in environment files in order to be able to enable or disable a new features in each environment, it can be very useful if a feature is buggy or not finished.
+- usage of template to follow for the gitlab MRs + the jira tickets.
+Us a much as possible generic model for the processing like that the team will be used and will naturally start to follow those best practices.
+- improve the testability by making a backdoor to test all the different conditional templates in the UI.
+- test the screen with any kind of data, for instance a short text and a long text in order to check the layout responsiveness.

 ## JOIN AN EXISTING PROJECTS

 - ask for an existing bookmark links list of create my own bookmark links
+- ask which extensions are used by the team ex: vscode-gitlab + angular-essential
 - review the redux store in order to understand the data/entities of the app
 - review the routing modules in order to understand the architecture of the app
 - check all the mixin and variables scss files in order to know what should be reused
 - use tools such as bundle-analyzer and ngrx-vis in order to understand the current archi

+## MICROFRONTEND

+In order to communicate between multiple microfrontend initialized in a same webpage you can create a messageBus using a BehaviorSubject and attach it to the window or use the dispatchEvent already in the window object: ex: window.dispatchEvent(new CustomEvent('myCustomEvent'));

 ## JAMSTACK